 - Goma: HIV programme supporting four medical centres (including access to antiretroviral treatment).

-As of early July, 25 out of a total of 47 health zones across Ituri and North Kivu provinces have reported cases of Ebola.
-Of these 25, 22 are considered active transmission zones, meaning that they have notified new confirmed cases in the last 21 days (the maximum incubation period for Ebola).
+As of late July, 25 out of a total of 47 health zones across Ituri and North Kivu provinces have reported cases of Ebola.
+Of these 25, 18 are considered active transmission zones, meaning that they have notified new confirmed cases in the last 21 days (the maximum incubation period for Ebola).

 Two new health zones, Ariwara and Goma, were recently added to the list.
 While the number of new cases is decreasing in former hotspots such as Butembo, Katwa and Mandima health zones, there has been an increase in new cases in Beni, and a steadily high incidence of cases in Mabalako health zone.
-The first case of Ebola in Goma, a city of 1 million people, was reported on 14 July.
+The first case of Ebola in Goma, a city of 1 million people, was reported on 14 July; two further cases have since been found.

 WHO has since subsequently declared the outbreak to be a Public Health Emergency of International Concern (PHEIC).